rm01844/img_gen_ai/docs/reference/api.md

 **Underlying Model:** imagen-4.0-generate-001
 **Provider:** Google Vertex AI

----

 ### **POST /edit**

 This endpoint enables **AI-powered image editing** by combining
 Google **Gemini 2.5 Pro** (for intelligent prompt refinement and feedback)
-with **Vertex AI Imagen 3.0** (for photo-realistic image generation).
+with **Gemini 2.5 Flash Image** (for photo-realistic image generation).

 ---

 ### 🧩 Workflow Overview

 1. **Prompt Refinement (Gemini 2.5 Pro)**
-   - The user’s raw text prompt is rewritten by Gemini to be concise, spatially descriptive, and better aligned with Imagen’s generation semantics.
+   - The user’s raw text prompt is rewritten by Gemini to be concise, spatially descriptive, and better aligned with Gemini's generation semantics.
    - Example transformation:
      > _"Turn this person into an action figure in orange packaging"_
      → _"Create a high-resolution product photo of the same person as a realistic action figure packaged in an orange blister pack with accessories arranged symmetrically and a name label at the top."_

-2. **Image Generation (Vertex AI Imagen 3.0)**
+2. **Image Generation (Gemini 2.5 Flash Image)**
-   - The refined prompt and uploaded reference image are sent to Imagen to produce the edited output.
+   - The refined prompt and uploaded reference image are sent to Gemini 2.5 Flash Image to produce the edited output.

 3. **Automated Feedback (Gemini Vision Review)**
    - Gemini optionally evaluates the generated image for identity and layout consistency,